 “But” – contrast.
 Instead of allowing fear to grip your heart, let the contents of this verse be your mode of operation.
 What is the remedy to “fear” and “trouble?”
 Solution — “Sanctify the Lord God in your hearts.”

 The context is still the quotation from Isaiah 8.
 Isaiah spoke to Judah on the eve of the Assyrian invasion.
 His message – God is all-sufficient in his power.
-Isaiah spoke these words when a great conspiracy formed against him.
+Isaiah said these words when a grand conspiracy formed against him.
 They were eager to destroy his reputation.
 As gathering storms of personal accusations arise against you, how do you handle them?

 “Sanctify” –The word “sanctify” means set apart.
 Since the Lord is supreme, give him a unique place in your heart.